Had an issue with Bunnings? Get a real response.

 - Small Claims Tribunal: File a consumer claim through NCAT, VCAT, or your state’s tribunal for unresolved disputes.

-- Building Services Ombudsman: If your complaint involves a Bunnings-arranged trade service, contact your state’s Building Services Ombudsman.
+- Building Services Ombudsman: If your complaint involves a trade service arranged by Bunnings, contact your state’s Building Services Ombudsman.

 - Bunnings Contact Us Page – Submit feedback or complaints.